Get ready for something more...

 Employers recognize the value of a Duquesne University degree.
 Major employers of Duquesne graduates include Alcoa, Dick’s Sporting Goods, Google, Pittsburgh Public Schools, PricewaterhouseCoopers, Teach For America, University of Pittsburgh Medical Center, and Walgreens.
 About 30% go on to graduate school in fields such as health, business, education, law, and other graduate programs.
 The network of Duquesne alumni is more than 90,000 strong, working in all types of organizations across the nation and the world.

-• 99% of freshmen receiving some type of financial assistance
+99% of freshmen receive financial assistance

 (Bachelor’s degrees unless otherwise noted)